borntofrappe/algorithms-and-data-structures/Roman Numeral Converter/README.md

 ## Projects

 - [Roman Clock](https://svelte.dev/repl/95e655ad640b4257961b5311b29c4a0f).
 A project using the Svelte compiler and a readable store to highlight the current time through roman numerals.

+- [Roman Clock](https://svelte.dev/repl/ce67640a4c034cfa8585f3555fff3f8d).
+Svelte and SVG syntax taking the information retrieved through the readable store in a classical design.